konstantinosBlatsoukasRepo/obsidian/algorithms_and_data_structures/graphs/shortest_paths_in_digraph/dijkstra’s_shortest_path_algorithm.md

 ## the algorithm

+- algorithm limitation: weights of all edges are non-negative

-1. Let distance of start node to staret node = 0
+1. Let distance of start node to be node = 0
 2. Let all otehr distances from the start to be infinity
 3. Repeat
 	1. Visit the node with the smallest distance from the start node